TimOsahenru/passwordless-authentication/README.md

 # passwordless-authentication
-An authentication API gateway that models Substack's approach, using OTP to authenticate users instead of traditional password authentication.
+An authentication API gateway that models Substack's approach, using 2FA to authenticate users instead of traditional password authentication.